Customer to customer

 Customer to customer (C2C or consumer to consumer) markets provide a way to allow customers to interact with each other.
 Traditional markets require business to customer relationships, in which a customer goes to the business in order to purchase a product or service.
 In customer to customer markets, the business facilitates an environment where customers can sell goods or services to each other.
-Other types of markets include business to business (B2B) and business to customer (B2C).
+Other types of markets include business to business (B2B), business to government (B2G) and business to customer (B2C).

-Consumer to consumer (or citizen-to-citizen) electronic commerce involves the electronically facilitated transactions between consumers through some third party.
+Consumer to consumer (or citizen-to-citizen) electronic commerce involves electronically facilitated transactions between consumers through some third party.
 A common example is an online auction, in which a consumer posts an item for sale and other consumers bid to purchase it; the third party generally charges a flat fee or commission.
 The sites are only intermediaries, just there to match consumers.
-They do not have to check quality of the products being offered.
+They do not have to check the quality of the products being offered.

 Consumer to consumer (C2C) marketing is the creation of a product or service with the specific promotional strategy being for consumers to share that product or service with others as brand advocates based on the value of the product.
-The investment into conceptualising and developing a top-of-the-line product or service that consumers are actively looking for is equitable to a retail pre-launch product awareness marketing.
+The investment into conceptualising and developing a top-of-the-line product or service that consumers are actively looking for is equitable to retail pre-launch product awareness marketing.